 Something to make your trip easier is to enjoy one of the home-away-from-home or Disney Vacation Club resorts.
 These resorts offer extra amenities that can aid in the care of an infant.
 Some of these include; a kitchen to cook meals and refrigerator to store formula and milk, separate bedroom to offer the child peace while napping, and larger living rooms to give your child space to play.

 Bringing a stroller is a definite with a small child.
-Remember that Disney does not rent strollers outside of the parks.
-So if you are touring the resort hotels, the Boardwalk, or the Downtown Disney area and you do not have a stroller, you will have to carry a tired little one.
+Remember that Disney does not rent strollers outside of the parks, although there are a number of reliable rental companies.
+(See Orlando Stroller Rentals' ad on this page.)
+So if you are touring the resort hotels, the Boardwalk, or the Disney Springs area and you do not have a stroller, you will have to carry a tired little one.
 You will want to have a stroller available.